WEsayAn idyllic village at the heart of the Monterosa ski area offering high altitude skiing

 New for 2015/16

-Over the hill in Champoluc, UK tour operator Inghams took over the 3-star Champoluc hotel, right by the gondola, and now operates it as a chalet hotel.
+Over the hill in Champoluc, the 3-star Champoluc hotel, right by the gondola, is now operated as a UK owned chalet hotel.

-- Fabulous intermediate and advanced off-piste, including heli-skiing
+- Exellent intermediate and advanced off-piste, including heli-skiing

 - Good snow reliability and grooming